hbustamante8/Credit_Risk_Analysis/README.md

 * The results are fairly similar to the previous model.
 * The balanced accuracy score is 62%.
 * The high_risk precision is about 1% with about 61% sensitivity.
-* As a result of the high number of low_risk population, the precision is almost 100% with a sensitivty of 64%.
+* As a result of the high number of low_risk population, the precision is almost 100% with a sensitivity of 64%.

 ClusterCentroids Model